Wektor607/CCI-Bonn.github.io/starters/academic/content/authors/amir/_index.md

 ---
 # Display name
-title: Laurenz Heidrich
+title: Amir Shamseddin

 # Full name (for SEO)
-first_name: Laurenz
+first_name: Amir
-last_name: Heidrich
+last_name: Shamseddin

-weight: 15
+weight: 13
 # Username (this should match the folder name)
 authors:
-  - laurenz
+  - amir

 # Is this the primary user of the site?
 superuser: false